 There isn’t much cruelty involved in how companies obtain their materials, but it does give some people pause when they think about how we use animals for our purposes, including warmth.

 The AT: Where Rain Is Your Consistent Companion

-Are Weight and Packability important to you?
+Are Weight and Packability vital to you?

-In addition, you need this gear also not to take up too much space in your backpack, as it can be viewed as mission-critical that you conserve every inch of space.
+In addition, you need this gear not to take up too much space in your backpack, as it can be viewed as mission-critical that you conserve every inch of space.

 What Will Your Activity Level Be?